Germasogeia Dam to Kyparissia Circular Walk

 You are at an altitude of 692 metres and, on a clear day, the views down across the southern plains and coast are stunning.
 On a hazy day they look more like this!

-When you are ready to move on, take the track that heads east from the shelter (following the faded green hiking sign), descending slightly for 70-80 metres, then climbing a little before levelling out across the ridge.
+When you are ready to move on, with the reservoir behind you, take the track that heads east from the shelter descending slightly for 70-80 metres, then climbing a little before levelling out across the ridge.

 After no more than ten minutes’ walking (2 hours – not adjusted for stops) you will come to a three-way junction with a bench and a sign pointing back the way you’ve just come to ‘Kyparissia Peak’.
 [GPS: 34.782838N, 33.125272E] Your path is to the right and heads downhill.

 A further 50-75 metres further down the hill, take a right turn (following a green hiking sign).